How often do you run the trek?

-After you have booked, you will also be emailed an equipment list.
-An equipment list can also be found on the Mt Kilimanjaro information page under the 'other information section'.
-Once you have a copy of the list, we will then discuss with you your equipment requirements and budget.
+The equipment list is on the website under additional information.
+Once you have reviewed the list, we will then discuss with you your equipment requirements and budget.
 Some equipment can be hired in Moshi, so we will also discuss the option of hiring equipment with you.

 What vaccinations should I have?

 We highly recommend that you speak to your doctor.
 You can also read up on what current vaccinations may be required on the Travel Doctor website which you can access via this link.

 Can I trek safely if I have allergies or a medical condition?

 It all depends on the allergy or the medical condition, but we would strongly suggest that you speak to your doctor first before making a booking.
 If it is a food allergy, that will be no problem because that can be catered for by the head and assistant cook.
 Please just let us know on the adventure booking form so we can inform our team of what you can't eat.

 The trek cost excluding international flights is AUD$4,250.00